EtchedPixels/V85/README.md

 ## Caution
 This is a work in progress so some flag emulation and other details may well be incorrect.
-In particular I know DAA is wrong.
+In particular I know the undocumented K and V flags for DAA are wrong.

 ## Why Another 8085 Emulator